 Out of town

 York's retail parks provide a range of shopping options from supermarkets and high street stores to designer labels.
-In addition to the large Tesco supermarket at Askham Bar, there are four main retail parks:
+In addition to the large Tesco supermarket at Askham Bar, there are five main retail parks:

 You can also combine designer shopping at MacArthur Glen with city centre shopping using the Park & Ride service, giving you the best of both retail experiences.
 For more information on all bus services see our popular destinations page.